ilkaysen18/Habit_Tracking_App/Habits/README.md

    * **OR:** Drag and drop the downloaded, main _Habits_ file to the Shell (make sure to extract the whole file from the zip folder first).

-   * Make sure to include quotation marks before and after the file name (_"file-name"_).
+   * Be sure to include quotation marks before and after the file name (_"file-name"_).

    * Hit Enter.